alibaba/graph-learn/dynamic_graph_service/k8s/charts/dgs/README.md

 ### Common Pod parameters

-All workers have the same parameters of common pod assignment, worker-type={coordinator, dataloader, sampling, serving}.
+All workers have the same parameters of common pod assignment, worker-type={coordinator, sampling, serving}.

 | Name                                                 | Description                                                                                                | Value                               |
 | ---------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- | ----------------------------------- |